 WE STARTED WATCHING every episode together, mesmerized as every new thread in the tale began to weave into one another.
 We recently finished season one on Netflix, and it was so good!
 I don’t want to spoil anything, but we were both like, “No…are they going to…really?
-Oh my gosh they did.
+Oh my gosh, they did.
 They do!
 She’s smiling…Wait?
 It’s over?
 What the fu—!”
 And of course, season two isn’t on Netflix, yet.
-We’re both really disappointed about that, since we don’t have any form of cable, or satellite, so we can’t watch like normal people do.
-Thank you Lord for the internet!
+We’re both really disappointed about that since we don’t have any form of cable, or satellite, so we can’t watch as normal people do.
+Thank you, Lord, for the internet!

 THE GREEN SCREEN is still really noticeable, but it isn’t as distracting as it was before.
 The characters feel more believable, and I can now accept them as Prince Charming, Snow White, and so on, without thinking they’re terrible for the part.
 It just seems right, somehow?
 Oh Once Upon a Time, how you’ve grown on me…I will add you to my list of favorite shows.
 Yes, you are allowed a place next to Doctor Who!